 Most parenting decisions involve asking a lot of questions and searching for the best answers.
 This is particularly true when it comes to making decisions about your children’s education.
-Today, parents have many options when it comes to choosing the type of education they want for their children.
-What is the best choice: public school, charter school, private school, virtual school, or home school?
-That is a decision each family has to research and make independently.
+Today, parents have many options when it comes to choosing a type of schooling.
+What is the best choice?
+Public school, charter school, private school, virtual school, or homeschooling?
+Every family should conduct its own research and make a decision that meets the needs of their children.

 If you’re thinking about homeschooling your son or daughter, what questions should you ask before making the decision?
 Here are some of the most important ones to consider: